RichardJActon/xenothesis/content/episode/25_GATTACA_Special.md

 01:48:07 - Racial impurity crimes 1936 [39]\
 01:48:26 - Action T4 250,000-300,000 killed 1939-1945 [40]\
 01:51:10 - The swing away from nature and towards nurture \
-01:51:52 - The slate is not as blank as many wanted to beleive [41]\
+01:51:52 - The slate is not as blank as many wanted to believe [41]\
 01:52:28 - As a generalisation it's about 50:50 genetics and environment [42]\
 01:54:10 - The genetic engineering arms race\
-01:56:16 - GATTACA presents the neuanced dilema not the charicature\
+01:56:16 - GATTACA presents the nuanced dilemma not the caricature\
 01:56:54 - The ability to do good with modern genetic technologies\
 01:57:22 - Genetic screening: tay-sachs and Dor yesharim [43]\
 02:01:04 - Increasing prevalence of carrier and pre-natal genetic screening\
-02:02:00 - amneocentesis and the option of abortion [44]\
+02:02:00 - amniocentesis and the option of abortion [44]\
 02:03:34 - Pre-implantation genetic diagnosis [45]\
 02:05:40 - History of IVF\
 02:05:50 - Louise Joy Brown first IVF baby 1978, >5 million since.
 [46]\
 02:06:40 - Human fertilisation and embryology authority, >600 conditions screened [47]\
 02:08:10 - The regulatory hurdles for the first '3 parent child' [48]\
 02:08:45 - Mitochondrial diseases and maternal inheritance [49]\
-02:11:00 - Had to travel to UK, New York and Mexico for different parts of the proceduce [48]\
+02:11:00 - Had to travel to UK, New York and Mexico for different parts of the procedure [48]\
 02:13:00 - In real life the number of embryos you have to select from is quite limited [50]\
 02:13:18 - Splitting to more embryos to edit?\
 02:15:23 - Embryo breeding [51]\